-Sort by one of the following either ascending or descending order, you can also sort by folders first.
+Sort by one of the options below in either ascending or descending order, you can also sort by folders first.

 This can be accessed via the file actions menu to the right of your files.

 This views files using an alternate viewer.
-Tapping the menu button in this mode allows you to print your document. see here
+Tapping the share button in this mode allows you to print your document.

 Queue a movie file to play on a Chromecast device.